teaching-networks/animation-server/docs/guide/GUIDE.md

 ## Development

-### Start the Server
+### Start the server

-In order to run the Server you could either create a Shell or Batch script to start up your Server or create an IntelliJ run configuration.
+In order to run the server you could either create a Shell or Batch script to start up your server or create an IntelliJ run configuration.

 ![Run configuration dialog](res/run-configuration-dialog.png)